Red Sky: Nova Scotia’s Appellation Cider

 Beer Bar Barrington location: On top of their stellar beer list they also have food until 2 am every night and they are not your typical deep fried bar bites – their kitchen utilizes many local ingredients and serves the one of the best burgers in Halifax.

 Beergarden Spring Garden location: This large secluded beer garden is found nestled between two downtown buildings; the plants, trees, string lighting and gravel floor make it feel like an oasis in the city.
 Pints and tacos are served onto large cafeteria style tables with umbrellas for shelter.
-Ice cream is also an option from their neighbors The Dairy Bar who deal in soft serve and sundaes, and share their space.
+Ice cream is also an option from their neighbours The Dairy Bar who deal in soft serve and sundaes, and share their space.

-When you enter the side door of Mappatura Bistro, into their airy, modern yet approachable dining room, you’re surrounded by windows such as the large permanent sunroom on the side of it’s adjoining building.
-Whether it’s sunshine or a light snow, there is warmth inside and although you can see all the elements, you’re cozy indoors.
 The food is also warmth and comfort, with a menu of familiar Italian recipes: gnocchi puttanesca, scallop carbonara, spaghetti bolognese and so on.
 Aperol spritz and other aperitivo flow as co-owner and host Simone Mombourquette glides through the room smiling to guests like they’re old friends, while her husband, Terry Vasolo, and his team prepare your meal in the kitchen.

 About our guest writer: